qoranrehsnu/make_ai_robot/README.md

 **Goal**: Move to the empty room without stop sign

 **Task Description**:

 The robot will receive a natural language command (e.g. "Move to the empty room").
 There are two empty room in the hospital.
 You should go one of them without the stop sign.
+The stop sign will be placed near the entrance of the room to notice whether this room is allowed to go or not.

 <img src="images/mission_5_1.png" alt="Mission 5 1" width="600"/>